savvytv/homeassistant/hassio ubuntu install instructions.md

 ### change ip to static:
 `sudo nano /etc/network/interfaces`
-Below is what mine looks like. you will need to make changes to suit your interface name and network range.
+Below is what mine looks like.
+You will need to make changes to suit your interface name and network range.
 ```
 #####################################################################
 # This file describes the network interfaces available on your system